 Some of these articles appeared in the HopLine newsletter of Crescent City Homebrewers.
 The club was formed in 1978.
 It is one of the oldest homebrew clubs in the Gulf South.
 We meet at Deutsches Haus in New Orleans, La.
 In the articles you may find references to CCH (Crescent City Homebrewers) aka “the club”, and Brew Offs (50 gallon club brews).
 There are articles on this site which explain everything in better detail.

 There is a drop-down menu under the ARTICLES tab and you’ll find a variety of topics sorted out in some reasonable and logical grouping.
 It makes answers a little easier to find for the myriad of questions each of us has from time to time.
 Just click a title on the bulleted list.
-Don’t forget to click the “Like” button at the bottom of the articles as I can use the feedback.
+Don’t forget to click the “Like” button at the bottom of each article if you find it of value as I can use the feedback.

 My friend Brian and I are preparing for a Podcast venture.
 We plan to include real-time beer tastings, some brewing tips, interviews with brewers (home & pro), pub proprietors, beer merchants, and other interesting people.
 As much as possible, this will be done on-site at breweries and pubs.
 All of this is for your amusement, edification, and to support the New Orleans beer community.
 More information will be forthcoming as we figure it out and the pandemic goes away.